halt-dos/hd-wiki-public/docs/cloud/waf/listener/profiles/rules/tamper_rules.md

     Default: Blank

-##### **Custom Error Page**
-On selecting Drop and Record Request, Custom Error Page section will appeared where user have to select the Custom error page.

-    Accepted values: Select Custom Error Page

-    Default: Blank

 ### Attribute Extraction

 ##### **URI**
-Users are allowed to specify the URI on which the tamper rule will be applied.  (**example** - /login)
+Users are allowed to specify the URI on which the tamper rule will be applied.
+ - **example** - /login

     Accepted values: Regex